PaulWheatcroft/CarpBuzz/README.md

 - I can view any catch reports a fishery has
     1. Much like reviews each fishery card contains a reports button
     2. When clicked the reports for that fishery are displayed, if there are any.
 The page will state if there are no reports
-- if I have any questions or queries and can send a message to Carp Buzz
+- if I have any questions or queries I can send a message to Carp Buzz
     1. There is a contact link on the menu
     2. When on the contact page there is a simple form that allows anyone to send a message to the website
 #### Registered Users